fbpx

 • No new acts of corporate espionage or theft

-Risk Management: Joint Venture 360° Asset Protection Training
+Operational & Commercial Performance: Joint Venture 360 Asset Protection Training

 A US Chemical company was negotiating a major joint venture with a local Chinese business partner and very concerned that asset theft could compromise sensitive merger negotiations.